DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsubsection{\ac{lru} Eviction Strategy}

-The \ac{lru} eviction operates as a greedy selection process.
-Given evictable chunks sorted by access time (oldest first), we iteratively select the minimum number of chunks needed to accommodate incoming data.
+The \ac{lru} eviction operates as greedy selection.
+Given evictable chunks sorted by access time (oldest first), we select the minimum number of chunks needed to accommodate incoming data.
 This ensures minimal disruption by preserving recently accessed regions and maintaining spatial coherence.

-Beyond chunk eviction, we employ an independent LRU queue to manage keyframe memory with a budget of 400 keyframes.
-Selected keyframes are loaded from disk on demand and added to the front of the queue; when the budget is exceeded, the least recently used keyframes are saved to disk and evicted.
+In addition to chunk eviction, we maintain an independent LRU queue with a 400-keyframe budget.
+Keyframes are loaded on demand; when the budget is exceeded, the least recently used are saved to disk and evicted.